hmason55/hmason55.github.io/downloads.md

 # Write a short (~150 characters) description of each blog post.
 # This description is used to preview the page on search engines, social media, etc.
 description: >
-  Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
+  **Download the launcher to receive the latest updates to the game client!**

-hide_description: true
+hide_description: false

 ---

 <!-- Place this tag where you want the button to render. -->
 <a class="github-button" href="https://hmason55.github.com/downloads/launcher.zip" data-icon="octicon-cloud-download" data-size="large" aria-label="Download From the Dregs Game Launcher">Download Launcher</a>

-**Download the launcher to receive the latest updates to the game client!**

 ## Installation Guide <img src="/assets/img/potion_red.png"  width="96" height="96">